benearnthof/SparseTransformers/README.md

 * With 8 checkpointing splits memory usage is at 18% (!) for batch size 16.
 Batch size 64 uses 50GB memory but wall time per epoch is the same for 32 and 64. (around 50 minutes).
 * The number of activation checkpoints can be set in the model config.
 * Automatic mixed precision
+* DDP Training via `torchrun --standalone --nproc_per_node=8 train.py config/cifar-10-ddp.yaml`
+* During evaluation masked images are sampled and logged on wandb with their respective predictions
+* To avoid data leakage from image to image the last target byte y[-1] is set to the last input byte x[-1]
+* Adjusted positional encodings for image data, see below.

 #### TODO
 * Flame Graph profiling of model to visualize memory usage before and after gradient checkpointing & compare impact of hardware
 * Compare Vanilla to FlashAttention on different hardware
-* DDP Training
 * examine impact of batch size on training stability
 * larger batch sizes may be beneficial for transformers

 ### Functionality
-#### Features
-* During evaluation masked images are sampled and logged on wandb with their respective predictions
-* To avoid data leakage from image to image the last target byte y[-1] is set to the last input byte x[-1]
 #### TODO
-* Adjust the positional encoding for image data
 * Implement sparse kernels
 * Apply Dropout only at the end of each residual addition.
 * Use pre-activation residual block of https://arxiv.org/pdf/1603.05027
 * resume training from checkpoint
 * add other masking variants (data augmentation ?)
 * Layer-dependent weight initialization
+* Visualize positional encodings to clarify what's going on

 ### Visualization
 #### TODO